 - 1 tsp vanilla

-- Poke a few holes in the bottom of the pie with a fork (this is to provide the air bubbles a place to escape in the oven).
-Bake the pie crust in the oven for 20 - 25 minutes until golden brown.
-Let cool completely while you prepare the filling
+- Poke a few holes in the bottom of the pan so air is able to escape in the oven.
+Then bake in the oven for 20 - 25 minutes until golden.
+The crust will look a little puffy but it will reduce down as it cools.
+Let the crust cool down while you prepare the filling.